- Aircraft Engine Products -

 "It is our opinion, based on real-life data, analysis and experience, that for engines up to about 325 HP, the best way to satisfy the requirements of (1) reliability, (2) power-per-pound, (3) ease of installation, (4) availability, and (5) support, is to use an appropriate certified engine (Lycoming, Continental, etc.)."

-If, after careful consideration of the information in that section, the use of a liquid-cooled V8 powerplant is of interest, we encourage you to view the pages in this section, including the details about the EPI Gen-1, Gen-2 and the new engine system which uses Jet-A and Jet-A1 for fuel instead of gasoline.
+If, after careful consideration of the information in that section, the use of a liquid-cooled V8 powerplant is of interest, we encourage you to view the pages in this section, including the details about the EPI Gen-1 and Gen-2, engines, LS-based engines and the GM Bigblock Crate-Engine-based cropduster powerplant.

 Table of Contents